vnherdeiro/pyod/docs/issues.rst

 -----------------------------------------

-Although PyOD is built on top of scikit-learn and inspired by its API design, some differences should be noted:
+Although PyOD is built on top of scikit-learn and is inspired by its API design, some important distinctions should be noted:

 - All models in PyOD follow the tradition that the outlying objects come with higher scores while the normal objects have lower scores. scikit-learn has